qingqingqingli/qingqingqingli/README.md

 Prior to Codam, I worked as a political journalist 🎤 (*in China*), travel consultant 🏖️ (*in the Maldives*), and marketing & customer experience consultant 👩‍💼 (*in The Netherlands*).
 Learning about programming has transformed my skillsets and introduced me to a fascinating tech world 🌐.

-I post all projects I completed at Codam and other personal projects here.
+I post all the projects I completed at Codam and other personal projects here.
 If you have any questions or feedback, don't hesitate to reach out.

 <a href= "https://www.linkedin.com/in/qingliqing/"><img align=center src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>  <a href="mailto:qli@student.codam.nl"><img align=center src="https://img.shields.io/badge/gmail-D14836?&style=for-the-badge&logo=gmail&logoColor=white" /></a>